 Griffiths & Hare, New Mexico Agricultural Experiment Station Bulletin (New Mexico College of Agriculture and Mechanic Arts) 60: 47, 1906

-Lack of spines is a feature of some species and not unknown.
-However, lack of glochids is a very unusual condition in any Opuntia.
+Lack of spines is a feature of some Opuntia species and is not unknown.
+However, the lack of glochids is a very unusual condition in any prickly pear.

 O. alta, another arborescent Texas prickly pear, has recurved leaves, but they don’t curl back as strongly.